xiaoliang2012/minecraft-terminal/README.md

 ```
 Usage:
    --no-conf, -nc           Do not use the configuration file.
    --no-cred, -ns           Do not use the credentials file.
    --set-conf-path, -scp    Set the config folder path
    --get-conf-path, -gcp    Get the config folder path
    --gen-conf, -gc          Generate configuration files
    --cred, -c               <Auth> <Username> <Password> <Version> <Server>
+   --debug                  Enable debug mode
                             Override credentials from CLI arguments.
    --help, -h               Show this help message.
    --version, -v            Show version information.
 ```

 You can use '!' in --cred to leave it empty.